 - Too old school: The Mamiya M645 and other 70s/80s cameras are very mechanical cameras, not much electronics.
-Can be good since you can repair stuff.
+Can be good since you can repair it easier than electronic film cameras.
 But you will end up missing all the electronic options.
-A good lightmeter, auto rewind, auto focus even, better viewfinder.
-Continue reading to hear about more modern options.
+A good light meter, auto rewind, auto focus even, better viewfinder would be nice.

 This new film was original why I got into shooting film.
-I saw Big Head Taco using it and loved the cinematic look it gave, perfect for evening street photograhy.
+I saw Big Head Taco using it and loved the cinematic look it gave, perfect for evening street photography.
 The look has these blue-green tones, with red rings around light sauces.
-The film is very depended on your light source, newer light like led won’t look good, older bulb lights look super cool.

 - A unique look, good for urban-neon-hipster-night-photography.

-- Light meter apps for your smartphone – I tried a lof of them free and paid onces.
+- Light meter apps for your smartphone – I tried a lot of them free and paid ones.
 I like the idea, since you always have your phone on you.
 But at least on my cheap android phone they didn’t work at all.

 - Use your digital camera as light meter.
 It works but it’s a bit of a pain in the ass to always hold two cameras.